cyriellecentori/TransitMapEngine/README.md

 map: map-image.png # Path to the map image (cf. Image section)

 stops: # Array containing all stations or stops, see examples next
+   - position: [10, 23] # Position in squares (you can report the position of the pixel in the map image on which you want to add the stop).
+If the stop is large, your position field should look like something like [10, 23, 12, 25] ([x1, y1, x2, y2]).
+     type: single # One of the types above
+     name: Stadium # The name of the station.
+You can add another line if you surround the name with "" and separate the two lines with \n
+     name-placement: [1, 0] # The position of the name, in squares, relative to the center of the stop.
+More details next.
 ```

 #### Stops (or stations)